 E-collars are also available at your local pet stores.

-There will be a $75 fee plus the cost of medicine if your pet removes the sutures before 7 days.
+There will be a $75 fee for re-suture plus the cost of medication if your pet removes the sutures within 7 days.